-IVIAI II EIVIAI ICAL Jefferson College MOTR CORE 42 BIOLOGY BIOLOGY MGT103 Business Math - for select A.A.S. degrees only NO MOTR CORE 42 course equivalent MTH105 Industrial Math - for select A.A.S. degrees only NO MOTR CORE 42 course equivalent MTH110 Introductory Algebra - for select A.A.S. degrees only NO MOTR CORE 42 course equivalent MTH121 Technical Math I - for select A.A.S. degrees only NO MOTR CORE 42 course equivalent MTH128 Intermediate Algebra - for select A.A.S. degrees only NO MOTR CORE 42 course equivalent MTH130 Structure of the Real Number System - for A.A.T.
-Elementary/Early Childhood degree and select A.A.S. degree only NO MOTR CORE 42 course equivalent MTH132 Introductory Statistics MOTR MATH 110 Statistical Reasoning MTH131 Survey of College Mathematics MOTR MATH 120 Mathematical Reasoning & Modeling MTH134(H) College Algebra MOTR MATH 130 Pre-Calculus Algebra MTH141 Precalculus MOTR MATH 150 Pre-Calculus MTH161 Calculus for Business and the Social NO MOTR CORE 42 course equivalent MTH168 Probability and Statistics NO MOTR CORE 42 course equivalent BUS168 Business Statistics NO MOTR CORE 42 course equivalent MTH172 Linear Algebra NO MOTR CORE 42 course equivalent MTH180 Calculus I NO MOTR CORE 42 course equivalent Students who directly place into and successfully complete (C or better) an advanced mathematical sciences 3+ credit hour course with one of the above MTH general education MOTR courses as a prerequisite meet the general education CORE 42 requirement of a minimum of 3 credit hours in Mathematical Sciences.
+MOTR CORE 42

+BIOLOGY

+NO MOTR CORE 42 course equivalent

+MOTR MATH 110 Statistical Reasoning

+MOTR MATH 120 Mathematical Reasoning & Modeling

+MOTR MATH 130 Pre-Calculus Algebra

+MOTR MATH 150 Pre-Calculus

+NO MOTR CORE 42 course equivalent

 Mathematical sciences courses that use one of the MOTR math pathway courses as a prerequisite will meet the CORE 42 mathematical sciences knowledge area requirement for the minimum of 3 credit hours.
-Three credit hours from this course may apply to meet the Mathematical Sciences and overall total of 42 credit hours for CORE 42 completion.
-Credits in excess of these three apply to degree requirements/electives.
-Students have the option of having the prerequisite course credit hours posted to their For example, Calculus meets the CORE 42 mathematical sciences requirement since Pre-Calculus Algebra is a prerequisite.
-Three credit hours from the advanced non-MOTR course can be applied to the CORE 42 mathematical sciences knowledge area requirement for students not required to take the prerequisite MOTR course. transcript for the normal credit hour posting fee. requirea to take the prerequisite 141011 course.
-Direct placement into MTH161 Calculus for Business and the Social Science AND successful completion with hours from this course may apply to general education and/or CORE 42 mathematical sciences OR may post or C or higher meets the Mathematical Sciences minimum 3 credit hours requirement.
-Three credit redit for prerequisite MTH134 College Algebra 3 credit hours for the normal credit hour posting fee.
-Direct placement into MTH168 Probability and Statistics AND successful completion with C or higher meets t may apply to general education and/or CORE 42 mathematical sciences OR may post credit for prerequisite M he Mathematical Sciences minimum 3 credit hours requirement.
-Three credit hours from this course TH134 College Algebra 3 credit hours for the normal credit hour posting fee.
-Direct placement into BUS168 Business Statistics AND successful completion with C or higher meets the Math apply to general education and/or CORE 42 mathematical sciences OR may post credit for prerequisite MTH1 ematical Sciences minimum 3 credit hours requirement.
-Three credit hours from this course may 34 College Algebra 3 credit hours for the normal credit hour posting fee.
-Direct placement into MTH180 Calculus I AND successful completion with C or higher meets the Mathematic general education and/or CORE 42 mathematical sciences with two credit hours applied to degree requirement: credit hour posting fee. al Sciences minimum 3 credit hours requirement.
-Three credit hours from this course may apply to s/electives OR may post credit for prerequisite MTH141 Precalculus 5 credit hours for the normal
+For example, Calculus meets the CORE 42 mathematical sciences requirement since Pre-Calculus Algebra is a prerequisite.
+Three credit hours from the advanced non-MOTR course can be applied to the CORE 42 mathematical sciences knowledge area requirement for students not required to take the prerequisite MOTR course.

+^{}Direct placement into MTH161 Calculus for Business and the Social Science AND successful completion with C or higher meets the Mathematical Sciences minimum 3 credit hours requirement.
+Three credit hours from this course may apply to general education and/or CORE 42 mathematical sciences OR may post credit for prerequisite MTH134 College Algebra 3 credit hours for the normal credit hour posting fee.

+^{}Direct placement into MTH168 Probability and Statistics AND successful completion with C or higher meets the Mathematical Sciences minimum 3 credit hours requirement.
+Three credit hours from this course may apply to general education and/or CORE 42 mathematical sciences OR may post credit for prerequisite MTH134 College Algebra 3 credit hours for the normal credit hour posting fee.

+^{}Direct placement into BUS168 Business Statistics AND successful completion with C or higher meets the Mathematical Sciences minimum 3 credit hours requirement.
+Three credit hours from this course may apply to general education and/or CORE 42 mathematical sciences OR may post credit for prerequisite MTH134 College Algebra 3 credit hours for the normal credit hour posting fee.

+^{}Direct placement into MTH180 Calculus I AND successful completion with C or higher meets the Mathematical Sciences minimum 3 credit hours requirement.
+Three credit hours from this course may apply to general education and/or CORE 42 mathematical sciences with two credit hours applied to degree requirements/electives OR may post credit for prerequisite MTH141 Precalculus 5 credit hours for the normal credit hour posting fee.